GerHobbelt/zotero-scholar-citations/README.md

 # Zotero Scholar Citations (ZSC)
-This is an add-on for Zotero, a research source management tool.
-The add-on automatically fetches the number of citations for Zotero items from Google Scholar.
+This is an add-on for [Zotero](https://www.zotero.org/) that automatically fetches the number of citations for Zotero items from Google Scholar.
 It adds them to the 'Extra' field in Zotero and allows you to sort by number of citations.

 It searches for the number of citations when you add the paper or when you select "Update selections" for a Zotero item.
-It also allows (limited) batch updating the citations.
+It also allows (limited) batch updating of citation counts.

 ## Why a new fork?